antimof/UxPlay/README.md

 with the AirPlay client, so this may not be the actual screen geometry that displays.

-8. The title on the GStreamer display window is now is the Airplay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
+8. The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).

 9. The avahi_compat "nag" warning on startup is suppressed, by placing "AVAHI_COMPAT_NOWARN=1" into the runtime environment when uxplay starts.
-(This uses a call to putenv(), If for any reason you dont want this fix, run cmake as "cmake -DNO_AVAHI_FIX=ON -DZOOMFIX=ON .. ").
+(This uses a call to putenv() in a form that is believed to be safe against memory leaks, at least in modern Linux; if for any reason you don't want this fix, comment out the line in CMakeLists.txt that activates it when uxplay is compiled.)

 # Disclaimer